Sir Ganga Ram Hospital, New Delhi, India

 What is legal position on organs donations?

 It is legal by law.
-The government of India has enacted the "transplantation of human organs act 1994" in Feb.
+The government of India has enacted the 'Transplantation of human organ and tissues act 1994' in Feb.
 1995, which has allowed organ donation and legalised brain death.

 Can organs be removed after death at home?